DaLawnChair/Pizza-Delivery-Parapalegic/README.md

-# Pizza Delivery Parapalegic
+# Pizza Delivery Paraplegic

 **Version 1.1**

-Pizza Delivery Parapalegic is a 2D platformer in which the player plays as a pizza delivery man who uses a grappling hook to make their deliveries.
+Pizza Delivery Paraplegic is a 2D platformer in which the player plays as a pizza delivery man who uses a grappling hook to make their deliveries.
 The game is suited for indivisuals looking for a quick, mechanically intensive platformer.